 Feel free to interview a couple of advisors to find one you trust and feel comfortable with.
 Remember: you’re interviewing them, not the other way around.

 It’s a good idea to work with someone who has experience dealing with the financial issues that concern you—and who can help you articulate your goals and priorities, says Lorna Sabbia, head of Retirement & Personal Wealth Solutions at Bank of America.
 You want someone with whom you can talk openly about your life, not just your money.

 A good advisor will understand your whole picture—your caregiving demands, your career, your financial goals (which might be different from your partner’s), your philanthropic interests and your risk tolerance.
 Feel free to interview a couple of advisors to find one you trust and feel comfortable with.
 Remember: you’re interviewing them, not the other way around.

 Print out this checklist, “7 Questions Every Advisor Should Be Able to Answer,” to use as a guide during the interview process.

 How can I put aside money for my child’s education while still saving for my own retirement?

-Women tend to put their family’s financial priorities first: according to “Women and Financial Wellness: Beyond the Bottom Line,” a 2017 Merrill Lynch study conducted in partnership with Age Wave, 77% of women say they see money in terms of what it can do for their families.
+Women tend to put their family’s financial priorities first: according to “Women and Financial Wellness: Beyond the Bottom Line,” a 2018 Merrill study conducted in partnership with Age Wave, 77% of women say they see money in terms of what it can do for their families.
 But you can’t shortchange your future self in the bargain.
-A 2018 Merrill Lynch study, “The Financial Journey of Modern Parenting: Joy, Complexity and Sacrifice,” found that 72% of parents put their children’s interests ahead of their own needs to save for retirement.
+A 2018 Merrill study, “The Financial Journey of Modern Parenting: Joy, Complexity and Sacrifice,” found that 72% of parents put their children’s interests ahead of their own needs to save for retirement.
 Remember, your child can take out loans for college—no one is going to lend you money to fund your retirement.

 If you can only contribute to one plan, make your retirement your priority.